 Last year, my Dad was in an auto accident where the Defendant admittedly ran a red light.
 Believing in his superhuman ability to drive an automobile, he did not have collision insurance on his car.

-So I sent them a draft complaint and discovery in the case and they quickly changed adjusters, accepted liability, and threw in $500 for his injury claim even though he never sought any medical treatment (which we never would have asked for had they simply paid on the property damage claim).
+So I sent them a draft complaint and discovery in the case and they quickly changed adjusters, accepted liability, and threw in $500 for his injury claim even though he sought no medical treatment (which we never would have asked for had they paid on the property damage claim).

-But the whole thing got me to thinking about the incredible disadvantage property damage victims find themselves facing in these situations.
-No halfway decent accident lawyer is going to consider getting into a property damage liability dispute case.
-So property damage victims are forced to file a lawsuit on their own.
-In Maryland, if the claim is over $5,000, there are procedural requirements that are going to slip up the vast majority of property damage claims made by plaintiffs.
+But the complete thing got me to thinking about the incredible disadvantage property damage victims face in these situations.
+No halfway decent accident lawyer will consider getting into a property damage liability dispute case.
+So it forces property damage victims to file a lawsuit on their own.
+In Maryland, if the claim is over $5,000, there are procedural requirements that will slip up the vast majority of property damage claims made by plaintiffs.